pharo-ide/ClassAnnotation/README.md

 ```

-All annotations are cached in special registry.
+All annotations are cached in special registry (loot at ClassAnnotationRegistry).
 Therefore it is cheap to query them.

 ## Extending classes with meta information
 Because annotations are declared in methods, they offer the interesting feature to extend meta information by external packages.
 We can use package extension to extend a class with meta information from external packages.